MaxKumundzhiev/Practices-for-Engineers/CompaniesPractices/Company10/README.md

 - Total number of `records == 6` <- it means it was made 6 observations
 - Amount of `all patient ids == 6`
-- Amount of `unique patient ids == 6` <- it means there will be patients who do not have information from LIM
+- Amount of `unique patient ids == 6` <- it means there will be patients who DO NOT have information from LIM

  ####Consistency Issues:
 ```